 Chicago City Markets take place in neighborhoods across the city with many markets serving communities with limited food access.
 City of Chicago-managed markets accept LINK/SNAP and provide LINK/SNAP double value coupon match up to $25.

 Urban Growers Collective’s Fresh Moves Mobile Market uses converted Chicago Transit Authority’s buses as mobile farmers market bringing affordable produce to sites with limited food access.
 Fresh Moves accepts LINK, WIC and Senior Farmers Market vouchers.

 Greater Chicago Food Depository’s Find Food locator tool allows families to find a food pantry, soup kitchen, mobile food distribution or shelter in Chicago.
-Parents and caregivers can find tips for healthy nutrition here.
 There are also local organizations such as EverThrive Illinois and Purple Asparagus that teach children and adults across Chicago about healthy nutrition and cooking.
 Another local organization, Gardeneers, works with Chicago-area schools to establish gardening education programs.